Alex561/CS175-Project/docs/status.md

 ## Project Summary

 This project is an AI that takes a provided picture and builds it in Minecraft.
 The AI should take in an image and process that image into a collection of pixels, which would make it easier to apply to Minecraft.
-This is made possible using an external resource.
-We also made a list of minecraft blocks that are available to use in building a vertical image.
+This is made possible using the external resource Scikit-Image.
+We also made a list of Minecraft blocks that are available to use in building a vertical image.
 The AI would then use this list to compare to the image and determine the closest blocks to use when recreating the image.
-The result would be a replica of the image built vertically and with a variety of Minecraft blocks within a Minecraft world environment.
+The result would be a replica of the image built vertically Minecraft world environment.

 ## Approach
 For converting the image into a usable collection, we use Scikit-Image to convert the image into a collection of each pixel’s RGB values.
-The list of the minecraft blocks provided is a dictionary full of block IDs, such as “diamond_block”, as keys.
+The list of the Minecraft blocks provided is a dictionary full of block IDs, such as “diamond_block”, as keys.
 The value of each item in the dictionary would be the average RGB values of that block’s texture.
 We’ve only included a short list of Minecraft blocks so far, excluding many Minecraft blocks that would be unsuitable for creating an accurate image in Minecraft, like stairs or glass.
 The AI then creates a new image made of blocks by comparing each pixel to the values in the dictionary to find the block with the closest RGB value to the pixel’s RGB value.

 Insert another paragraph here.